Need tips on what to wear somewhere else? For a full listing of all our destinations, please visit our packing list

-You can bring out your dresses!
+Bring out your dresses!
 Cotton, rayon, and linen are the most comfortable in the heat.
 Add a belt for a feminine, polished fit.
-If you prefer a maxi dress or a summery cotton dress those all work for summer and are a matter of style and preference.
+If you prefer a maxi dress or a summery cotton dress, those all work for summer and are a matter of style and preference.

-To ensure you are prepared for unpredictable weather, don’t forget your waterproof gear, whether this may be a jacket or a strong but small fold-up umbrella.
+To ensure you are prepared for unpredictable weather, don’t forget a light jacket or compact umbrella.
+Save museums for rainy days to make the most out of your trip.

 Lastly, accessorize with sunglasses, a summer scarf, and jewelry–subtle yet stylish–to give you a touch of color and enhance your skin tone and outfit.
 Choose jewelry that you’d feel comfortable wearing on holiday (nothing too expensive or flashy) and that reflects your own individuality and sense of style.

 What to Wear in Paris in Autumn